mi6/ic-ui-kit/README.md

 ## Faster development building with ic-design-system

 If you want to build the components in this repository and use them in [`ic-design-system`](https://github.com/mi6/ic-design-system), you can use `npm link`.
 This will speed up development because you do not have to generate a compressed npm package, but rather directly use the package after building it locally.

+> [!NOTE]
+> You will need to rebuild the package after every change

 First, build the monorepo packages in the top-level directory of `ic-ui-kit`: